cmarsone/clementmarsone.github.io/_posts/2023-01-15-introduction-training-models.md

 0·∞ = ∞·0 = 0·(−∞) = (−∞)·0 = 0.
 μ2 2 +L − μ∥x − y∥2,
 and the result follows after some simplifications.

-5.5 Extended Real-Valued Functions
-L−μ
-L−μ L−μ
-   Definition 5.24 A function that can take values −∞ or +∞ is called an extended real-valued function.
+*Extended Real-Valued Functions* : A function that can take values −∞ or +∞ is called an extended real-valued function.
 That is f : Rn → [−∞, +∞].
 We can also denote [−∞, +∞] by R ∪ {±∞}.
 The domain of this function is defined by the set dom(f) = {x ∈ Rn | f(x) < +∞}.

-Example 5.25 For an arbitrary set S ⊂ Rn, the indicator function of S is defined by the following extended real-valued function:
+For an arbitrary set S ⊂ Rn, the indicator function of S is defined by the following extended real-valued function:
-{ 0,x∈S, δS(x) = +∞, x ̸∈ S.
-30
-(10)

-Definition 5.26 A function f : Rn → [−∞, +∞] is called proper if it does not attain the value −∞ and dom(f) ̸= ∅.
+A function f : Rn → [−∞, +∞] is called *proper *if it does not attain the value −∞ and dom(f) ̸= ∅.
 This function is called closed if its epigraph is a closed set.
-Definition 5.27 A function f : Rn → [−∞, +∞] is called lower semicontinuous at x ∈ R if f(x) ≤ lim inf f(xn)
+A function f : Rn → [−∞, +∞] is called lower *semicontinuous *at x ∈ R if f(x) ≤ lim inf f(xn)
 n→∞
 for any sequence {xn}∞n=1 for which xn → x.
 Therefore, a function f: Rn → [−∞,+∞] is called lower semicontinous if it is lower semicontinuous at each point of Rn.